emel333/house-price-predict/README.md

 ### Strong positive correlation between Livable Square Footage and number of Bathrooms

-### R2 value of "0.832" without more subjective variables like "grade" or "condition" included and with minimal features beyond zipcode (the most significant factor)
+### R2 value of "0.832" without more subjective variables like "grade" or "condition" achieved

-### The bare minimum variables (when zipcode data is available)
+### Evaluating zipcode, livable square footage and the existence of a basement show initial signs of a reliable home price prediction model

+### Data from higher-priced homes can become outliers for lower-priced homes